noah-schechter/docs/pages/docs/attributes.md

 - **Attribute Description—** An optional description of the attribute.
 We highly recommend including a detailed description of how you expect investigators to use the attribute to avoid confusion.
 - **Attribute Options—** Attribute options are the potential values for each attribute.
 Specify each option by writing a value pressing Enter, and repeating until you’ve listed every option.

+### How to customize attributes
+{% callout type="warning" %}
+**Editing a project’s attributes risks undermining the integrity of your data.**

+If you remove an attribute from your project's data model, that attribute—and its values—will be removed from all incidents in the project.
+{% /callout %}

+To customize a project’s data model:
+1. Navigate to the **Projects** page.
+2. Select the relevant project.
+3. Click on the **Manage** page and scroll down to the **Attributes** pane.
+4. a) To add a new attribute to a project’s data model, click **Add Attribute** on the right side of the **Attributes** pane.

+   b) To edit a project’s existing attribute, click the pencil icon on the right side of the attribute’s row.
+5. Add or edit the attribute's Name, Type, Description, or Options.
+6. Click **Save**.